federicoambrosino/web-site/_posts/notes/2018-04-04-when-is-metric-conformal-to-Ricci-flat.md

 derivatives.
 I encourage you to do these manipulations with [xAct/xTensor](http://www.xact.es/), of course.

-The resulting integrability condition is
+The resulting integrability condition is the amazingly simple
 <div>
 \begin{align}
 \label{eq:intCondWeyl}
 \boxed{C_{abc}{}^d\omega_d = 2\cd_{[a}P_{b]c}} \,.
 \end{align}
 </div>
-As an easy consequence, if the Weyl tensor vanishes, then $$g_{ab}$$ is conformal to Ricci-flat (and indeed conformal to flat) if and only if $$\cd_{[a}P_{b]c} = 0$$.
+As an easy consequence, when the Weyl tensor vanishes, $$g_{ab}$$ is conformal to Ricci-flat (and indeed conformal to flat) if and only if $$\cd_{[a}P_{b]c} = 0$$.
 This result was already known to Schouten back in 1920,[^3] but I'm interested in the more general case when the Weyl tensor is non-vanishing.

 So, we have succeeded in turning integrability of \eqref{eq:integ0}
-into an algebraic property.
+into an algebraic test.
 In words, this condition is: Treat the Weyl tensor as a linear map from $$T^*M$$ to $$T^*M^{\otimes 3}$$;
 then a necessary (but not yet sufficient) condition for
 \eqref{eq:integ0} to be integrable is that $$\cd_{[a}P_{b]c}$$ must be